OlgaPodolska/stock-analysis/README.md

 Refactoring will start with a preexisting outline of the script, and the code can be used with the modules already in place.
 The refractored code had a much quicker run time because of the changes.
 This is a very positive outcome and means the code is much more efficient and most likely will run better if we have more tickers.

 ### Disadvantages of refactoring code
-A firm understanding of the VBA syntax is needed to make the script more efficient.
+There is needed complit understanding of the VBA syntax and logic to make the script more efficient.

 ### Pros and cons apply to refactoring the original VBA script
 There was a significant improvement in the run time of the script after refactoring.
 The syntax’s exact requirements meant that the order I edited the script could return an error before I finished the edit.